Ela Iwaszkiewicz-Eggebrecht

 About me

-Currently I’m doing a postdoc in Fredrik Ronquist Lab at the Naturhistoriska riksmuseet in Stockholm.
-I work within the Insect Biome Atlas project – massive effort to collect and describe insect communities in Sweden and Madagascar.
-I am mostly developing and implementing molecular and bioinformatic protocols to describe the insect fauna.
+I’m a researcher in Fredrik Ronquist Lab at the Swedish Museum of Natural History in Stockholm.
+I work within Insect Biome Atlas project – a massive effort to collect and describe insect communities in Sweden and Madagascar.
 My work involves metabarcoding as well as individual insect barcoding and development of insect abundance quantification methods.

-I earned my PhD at the Max-Planck Institute for Evolutionary Biology in Plön (Germany) working with Professor Arne W. Nolte and Professor Diethard Tautz.
-It focused on hybrid speciation and local adaptation (read more on it here).
+I earned my PhD at the Max-Planck Institute for Evolutionary Biology (Germany) working with Arne W. Nolte and Professor Diethard Tautz.
+It focused on hybrid speciation and local adaptation.

-I did my master studies in Oceanography and Marine Environment at the Université Pierre et Marie Curie (Sorbonne, Paris VI, France).
+I did my master studies in Oceanography and Marine Environment at the Sorbonne University (Paris VI, France).

 Before that, I studied Biology and Psychology at the University of Warsaw (Poland) and Oceanography with French at the University of Southampton (UK).